-Conference Registration: All presenters are required to register for the conference and to pay the applicable registration fee no later than August 5, 2017.
-If the primary author is unable to attend the conference and has made arrangements for someone else to present the paper or poster, that person must register for the conference and pay the applicable registration fee.
+Conference Registration: All presenters are required to register for the conference and will be provided a registration fee waiver.
+Presetners must register for the conference no later than August 5, 2017.
+If the primary author is unable to attend the conference and has made arrangements for someone else to present the paper or poster, that person must register for the conference.

 Podium Session: Session consisting of presentations of completed research, projects/best practices, methodology papers, and theory development/conceptual analysis papers.
 There are two types of podium sessions:

 Poster Session: A visual display of work completed or in-progress.
 In-progress research will be considered only for poster presentations.
 Individual abstracts and panel abstracts are eligible for poster sessions.
 Panels will be allocated one poster space for each abstract, plus the overview.

 General Abstracts of all papers should reflect or include:

 In addition, the Committee will use the following specific criteria when selecting abstracts for podium or poster sessions:

 Research papers (including instrument development, other methodological studies and research-based best practices)*: